cafemesa/NaSoNav/README.md

 rosrun social_navigation_testbed run_experiment.py
 ```

-The results of the experiment will be stored in annotations/tests/
+The results of the experiment will be stored in annotations/tests/, and the general information about collisions and timeouts, will be stored en the folder where you run this script

 ## 4. Customize the simulator